 By the mid-18th century, both royalty and noble families throughout Europe wanted to own the status symbol that the leopard-spotted horse had become.
 Having a spotted horse back then would have been the equivalent of owning a luxury sports car today.

-As with all trends, the popularity of the spotted horse in Europe eventually dropped, the pendulum shifted, and spotted horses became regarded as old-fashioned and in poor taste.
+As with all trends, the popularity of the spotted horse in Europe eventually dropped as more people was able to get them, the pendulum shifted, and spotted horses became regarded as old-fashioned and in poor taste.
 By the late 18th-century, large numbers of spotted horses were therefore exported from Europe to the Americas, with many of them ending up in Mexico, California or Oregon.

 The Nez Perce people